 However if you’re not a good swimmer or are concerned about your own ability faced against the rip, enlist in the help of the lifeguards.
 That’s what they’re there for, after all!

-Don’t fight the rip current – it is futile and you will waste energy.
+Don’t fight the rip current.
+It is futile and you’ll waste energy.
 Either stick your hand up and call for help, or float on your back.

-If you see someone who has been caught by a rip, immediately alert a lifeguard or call triple 0 – the national emergency number in Australia.
+If you see someone who has been caught by a rip, immediately alert a lifeguard or call 000 – the national emergency number in Australia.

 Don’t go in too deep if you’re not a strong swimmer